Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 ### Hash Examples

-Likely just use hash-identifier for this but here are some example hashes
+Likely just use **hash-identifier** for this but here are some example hashes:

 <div class="mobile-side-scroller">
 <table>